Dee-troit DebHost of Evening Blues

 “How can the angels get to sleep When the Devil leaves his porch light on?” — Unknown

 Dee-troit Deb has pondered that question ever since hearing it on an obscure radio program many years ago.
-Suspecting that the answer just might lie in the blues, Deb began hosting “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.
+Suspecting that the answer just might lie in the blues, Deb began hosting “The Evening Blues,” which you can hear on KCBX every other Saturday night from 6 until 9 pm.